samueljmello/github-actions-exercises/03-Other-Event-Workflows.md

 ## Step 1: Create an issue-triggered workflow

-1. From the `main` branch of your repository, create a new branch of code called `feature/issue-workflow`
+1. From the __default__ branch of your repository, create a new branch of code called `feature/issue-workflow`
 2. Create a new file named `.github/workflows/issue-workflow.yaml`
 3. Copy the contents below to the newly created file: